pmunts/libsimpleio/ada/programs/remoteio/README.txt

    not work on a [3]MuntsOS client computer, as MuntsOS does not currently support libhidapi.
 Use libsimpleio instead, as illustrated in test_query_hid.adb.

+   On all Posix systems, use make to compile the test programs.
+I use [4]Cygwin make on Windows as well, but if you don't have and don't want Cygwin on your Windows system, you can use the script command files compile.cmd and clean.cmd instead.

+   (These test programs can actually be compiled with the Cygwin native GNAT toolchain, but suffer a number of run time issues.)
    _______________________________________________________________________

-   Questions or comments to Philip Munts [4]phil@munts.net
+   Questions or comments to Philip Munts [5]phil@munts.net

    I am available for custom system development (hardware and software) of products using ARM Linux or other microcomputers.